This comparison evaluates Embeddable and Holistics for SaaS teams considering embedded analytics inside their products.

-If you’re building customer-facing analytics inside a SaaS product, Embeddable is generally a better fit than Holistics because it’s designed for native embedding and product-level UX control.
-Holistics is better suited to internal analytics teams focused on SQL-based modeling and analytics-as-code workflows.
+This guide compares both tools across architecture, developer experience, customization, performance, security, multi-tenancy, pricing, and long-term maintainability to help product and engineering teams evaluate the right fit — and if you’re building customer-facing analytics inside a SaaS product, Embeddable is generally a better fit than Holistics because it is designed for native embedding, full UI control, and scalable multi-tenant performance, while Holistics is better suited to internal analytics engineering and governed BI workflows.

 TLDR;